Kota Takayama, Coordinator of School Social Work Specialization

 This course is a foundation year social work practice course which focuses on the development of social work knowledge, values and skill in work with families and small groups.
 Students learn how to formulate assessments, develop goals and intervention strategies in work with families and small groups.
 This course introduces students to a variety of theoretical approaches that can be applied to diverse families and groups including those who are vulnerable or at risk.

 SWK 751 - Practice with Deaf and Hard of Hearing Populations: Micro Interventions (3)

-This practice course is taken in the concentration (second year) of the Masters degree program focusing on advanced social work practice with deaf and hard of hearing individuals, couples and families.
+This practice course is taken in the concentration (second year) of the Master's degree program focusing on advanced social work practice with deaf and hard of hearing individuals, couples and families.
 The course emphasizes the development of culturally sensitive application of strategies and interventions in social work practice.
 Theoretical models of practice such as family systems theory, ego psychology and brief solution therapy will be applied to deaf and hard of hearing populations.
 The course deepens and broadens the development of approaches to address ethical dilemmas in practice within Deaf communities.

-- Prerequisite: Passing the qualifying examination
+- Prerequisites: Passing the qualifying examination

 Co-requisites: SWK 713